stripe/stripe-node/README.md

 createCustomer();
 ```

+You can find a full TS server example in [stripe-samples](https://github.com/stripe-samples/accept-a-card-payment/tree/master/using-webhooks/server/node-typescript).

 #### Using old API versions with TypeScript

 Types can change between API versions (e.g., Stripe may have changed a field from a string to a hash),